sagar776-dev/FOC_Project1_Adventure_Game/README.md

         II.
 Enchanted Kinght: Final Boss battle in room 7
         ---> This is the final boss battle of this map.
 Enchanted kinght can be found in room 7 of the map.
-             To defeat the knight, you need to be in posession of magic blade oil.
+             To defeat the knight, you need to be in posession of magic blade oil and the enchanted sword.
              You can obtain 'magic-blade-oil' in room 3, in the mage's hut.
 Once you enter room three, the mage will prepare the blade oil for you.
 All you need to do is get if from her (get the item from the room using 'get magic-blade-oil')
+             You can get the enchanted sword in room 5

              If you win this round, the 'win' message (epilogue) will be displayed, and the game ends.
              If you lose this round, the 'lose' message is displayed and the game ends.

     Steps to win the game are as follows: (for your easy evaluation)